dylanljones/pyrekordbox/README.md

 Unlocking the new Rekordbox 6 `master.db` database file requires [SQLCipher][sqlcipher].
-Pyrekordbox makes no attempt to download/install SQLCipher, as it is a pure-Python wrapper - whereas the SQLCipher/pysqlcipher3 installation is platform-dependent/environment-specific and can not be installed via ``pip``.
+Pyrekordbox makes no attempt to download/install SQLCipher, as it is a pure Python package - whereas the SQLCipher/pysqlcipher3 installation is platform-dependent and can not be installed via ``pip``.

 #### Windows